-Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performan ce indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes use COS data. analyze and use COS data? their ability to use reports to analyze and use COS data during In process calls with state staff.
-Questions asked: Question 1 Ability to locate/access the child outcome summary reports Question 2a Understanding how to use reports to draw inferences about the quality of the data Question 2b Understanding how to use reports to draw inferences about children's progress Question 3 Ability to use the reports to analyze COS data Question 4 Ability to use reports as one method to monitor COS data quality Question 5 Ability to use the reports as one method to assess progress and make program adjustments the last call.
+Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performanc e indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes for outcome area three.
+Indicator not fully met.
+9.Intermediat e CLAs and ESIT Provider Agencies improve ability to analyze and use COS data.
+Do CLAs and ESIT Provider Agencies report proficiency/competenc y in their ability to use reports to analyze and use COS data?
+80% of CLAs and ESIT Provider Agencies demonstrate progress in their ability to use reports to analyze and use COS data during In process calls with state staff.
+Measurement: Questionnaire Data Collection Method: Responses recorded during quarterly calls Measurement Interval: Quarterly Questions asked: Question 1 Ability to locate/access the child outcome summary reports Question 2a Understanding how to use reports to draw inferences about the quality of the data Question 2b Understanding how to use reports to draw inferences about children's progress Question 3 Ability to use the reports to analyze COS data Question 4 Ability to use reports as one method to monitor COS data quality Question 5 Ability to use the reports as one method to assess progress and make program adjustments Results of overall improvement will be based on the total score from the first call compared to the total score from the last call.
 Those whose score on the final question is higher than the first question are included in the final percentage.
 Data will be aggregated statewide and disaggregated by agency and question.
-In addition, data will be disaggregated by new program administrator.
-Data from new administrators will be compared with data from In previous administrators.
-Data will be shared with CLAs and ESIT Provider Agencies and SICC data committee.
-We will engage stakeholders in discussion on which items CLAs and ESIT Provider Agencies reported 2a: 52% 2b: 62% 3: 71% 4: 90% 5: 91% Evaluation notes: Changes were made to the content and approach of quarterly calls this past year.
+In addition, data will be disaggregated by the new program administrator.
+Data from new administrators.
+Data will be shared with CLAs and ESIT Provider Agencies and SICC data July 2016- January, 2020 Complete Outcome Achieved Statewide improvement from first call(T1) to last(T7): 90% Improvement disaggregated by question T1-T7: 1: 62% 2a: 52% 2b: 62% 3: 71% 4: 90% 5: 91% Evaluation notes: Changes were made to the content and approach of quarterly calls this past year.
 The overall improvement since the first call was maintained, however, about 1/3 of agencies reported a decrease in knowledge for each question from T6 to T7.
 See report for details.
-Activities completed during the quarterly calls follow this sequence: COS purpose Date collection COS related professional development Data Source: LLA responses to evaluation questions on the quarterly call agendas.